overthesun/simoc/local_instructions_mysql.md

 - https://www.mysql.com/downloads/

 ### 2.1 Start `Redis` and `MySQL` via `Docker`
-Instead of manually installing `Redis` and `MySQL` on a local `OS`, follow the instructions below to deploy it as a `Docker` container.
+Instead of manually installing `Redis` and `MySQL` on a local `OS`, follow the instructions below to deploy them as `Docker` containers.

 #### 2.1.1 Follow the official guide to install `Docker`
 - https://docs.docker.com/install/